RetroDude128/PlumScript/README.md

 # PlumScript
 A language for writing scripts for simulating keyboard and mouse inputs.
+Originally By StudiousGamer

 # Syntax
 ## Basic